 Private information on the Law Enforcement Information Network (LEIN)

-A Macomb County sheriff’s deputy was charged with violation of the Michigan Law Enforcement Information Network (LEIN) because improperly accessed the law enforcement information network.
+A Macomb County sheriff’s deputy was charged with violation of the Michigan Law Enforcement Information Network (LEIN) because he improperly accessed the law enforcement information network.

 Still Employed as a Sheriff Despite Illegal Access to LEIN Charges